ankur2825/ankur2825/README.md

-I'm currently a Programmer Analyst in Cognizant Technology Solutions who can analyze data and create Dashboards out of it and can perform Automation testing of Web UI. apart from that i can build mobile applications with a deep knowledge of UI/UX design principles.
+I'm currently a Assistant Manager in Kalpataru Projects who can analyze data and create Dashboards out of it and can perform Automation testing of Web UI. apart from that i can build mobile applications with a deep knowledge of UI/UX design principles.
 I enjoy playing and tinkering with data to make sense out of it.